LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/studios/food-finder/README.md

 ###How to Submit

 Once you are finished, put your requests into a text file called **requests.txt** and upload that file to Vocareum.
-You should have the answers to the 3 questions.
+Your should include the answers to all 3 questions.